pwenzel/thecommute.github.io/_posts/2014-12-16-punk-rock-covers.md

 5. The Dead Kennedys - Viva Las Vegas
 6. Me First and the Gimme Gimmes - Country Roads
-7. Me First and the Gimme Gimmes - Leaving on a Jet Plane 8.Nine Pound Hammer - Radar Love
+7. Me First and the Gimme Gimmes - Leaving on a Jet Plane
+8. Nine Pound Hammer - Radar Love
 9. The Slits - I Heard it Through the Grapevine
 10. Nobodys - You Shock Me All Night Long
 11. The Clash - Police & Thieves